Please view the rules and regulations below by clicking each bar.

 - Late arrival participation will be contingent on available space.
 Vendors who arrive late must park outside of designated market boundaries and carry product to booth space.

 - Vendors are responsible for the safety and behavior of their children and animals.

-- Vendors are responsible for weighting and/or tying down their tents and umbrellas with at least 20 lbs. of weight on each tent leg to sufficiently eliminate wind disruption and danger.
+- Vendors are responsible for weighing tents and umbrellas with at least 20 pounds of weight on each tent leg.
+Weights must be suspended off the ground to sufficiently eliminate wind disruption and danger.
 Vendors are liable for any damage occurring from their personal property.
 A vendor that does not supply their own weights may rent them from PFM (if available) or will be required to take down their tent.
 Weight rental fees are $10 per weight, per market.

 - The Prescott Farmers Market adheres to public health and sanitation standards.
 Vendors are responsible for doing the same.

 .
 Vendors may not begin selling before the opening bell at 7:30am and must stop at the closing bell at 12:00pm.